MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Azure Advisor helps you optimize and reduce your overall Azure spending by identifying idle and underutilized resources.
 You can get cost recommendations from the cost tab on the Advisor dashboard.

-Although Azure Advisor doesn't have specific out-of-box recommendations for IoT services, it can be useful to gather recommendations for Azure infrastructure, storage, and analytics services.
+Although Azure Advisor doesn't offer specific recommendations for IoT services, it can provide useful recommendations for Azure infrastructure, storage, and analytics services.
 For more information, see [Reduce service costs by using Azure Advisor](/azure/advisor/advisor-cost-recommendations).

 ## Next steps